-The National Museum of Warsaw - one of the largest museums in Poland with an immense collection of Polish paintings dating back to the 16th century, foreign paintings (Italian, French, Flemish, Dutch, German and Russian), oriental art, applied art and numismatics.
-The museum is one of the National Museum of Poland branches located in Kraków, Gdańsk, Wrocław, Szczecin, Kielce, Łowicz, Zakopane and so on.
+The National Museum of Warsaw - one of the oldest and largest museums in Poland with an immense collection of Polish and foreign paintings dating back to the 16th century, numismatics and oriental and applied art.
+The museum is one of the National Museum of Poland branches located in Kraków, Gdańsk, Wrocław, Szczecin, Zakopane, Poznań, Szczecin, Kielce and Łowicz.